Book of Esther: Summary

-King Ahasuerus, ruler of the Persian Empire, holds a lavish 180-day banquet for his court and dignitaries from across the 127 provinces of his empire (Esther 1:1–4), and afterwards a seven-day banquet for all inhabitants of the capital city, Shushan (1:5–9).
+King Ahasuerus, ruler of the Persian Empire, holds a lavish 180-day banquet for his court and dignitaries from across the 127 provinces of his empire (Esther 1:1–4), and afterwards, a seven-day banquet for all inhabitants of the capital city, Shushan (1:5–9).
 On the seventh day of the latter banquet, Ahasuerus orders the queen, Vashti, to display her beauty before the guests by coming before them wearing her crown (1:10–11).
-She refuses, infuriating Ahasuerus, who on the advice of his counselors removes her from her position as an example to other women who might be emboldened to disobey their husbands (1:12–19).
+She refuses, infuriating Ahasuerus, who, on the advice of his counselors, removes her from her position as an example to other women who might be emboldened to disobey their husbands (1:12–19).
 A decree follows that "every man should bear rule in his own house" (1:20–22).

-Ahasuerus then makes arrangements to choose a new queen from a selection of beautiful young women from throughout the empire (2:1–4).
+Ahasuerus then makes arrangements to choose a new queen from a selection of beautiful young women throughout the empire (2:1–4).
 Among these women is a Jewish orphan named Esther, who was raised by her cousin or uncle, Mordecai (2:5–7).
-She finds favour in the King's eyes, and is crowned his new queen, but does not reveal her Jewish heritage (2:8–20).
+She finds favour in the King's eyes and is crowned his new queen, but does not reveal her Jewish heritage (2:8–20).
 Shortly afterwards, Mordecai discovers a plot by two courtiers, Bigthan and Teresh, to assassinate Ahasuerus.
 The conspirators are apprehended and hanged, and Mordecai's service to the King is officially recorded (2:21–23).

 Ahasuerus appoints Haman as his viceroy (3:1).
 Mordecai, who sits at the palace gates, falls into Haman's disfavour, as he refuses to bow down to him (3:2–5).
-Haman discovers that Mordecai refuses to bow on account of his being a Jew, and in revenge plots to kill not just Mordecai, but all the Jews in the empire (3:6).
-He obtains Ahasuerus' permission to execute this plan, against payment of ten thousand talents of silver, and casts lots ("purim") to choose the date on which to do this – the thirteenth of the month of Adar (3:7–12).
+Haman discovers that Mordecai refuses to bow on account of his being a Jew, and in revenge, plots to kill not just Mordecai but all the Jews in the empire (3:6).
+He obtains Ahasuerus' permission to execute this plan against payment of ten thousand talents of silver, and casts lots ("purim") to choose the date on which to do this – the thirteenth of the month of Adar (3:7–12).
 A royal decree is issued throughout the kingdom to slay all Jews on that date (3:13–15).

 When Mordecai discovers the plan, he goes into mourning and implores Esther to intercede with the King (4:1–5).
-But she is afraid to present herself to the King unsummoned, an offense punishable by death (4:6–12).
-Instead, she directs Mordecai to have all Jews fast for three days for her, and vows to fast as well (4:15–16.).
-On the third day she goes to Ahasuerus, who stretches out his sceptre to her to indicate that she is not to be punished (5:1–2).
+But she fears presenting herself to the King unsummoned, an offense punishable by death (4:6–12).
+Instead, she directs Mordecai to have all Jews fast for three days for her and vows to fast as well (4:15–16).
+On the third day, she goes to Ahasuerus, who stretches out his scepter to her to indicate that she should not be punished (5:1–2).
 She invites him to a feast in the company of Haman (5:3–5).
 During the feast, she asks them to attend a further feast the next evening (5:6–8).
 Meanwhile, Haman is again offended by Mordecai and, at his wife's suggestion, has a gallows built to hang him (5:9–14).